Biplab-Dutta/personal_site/_posts/2023-05-10-pattern-matching-dart.md

 {: .prompt-info }

 ## If-case Statements
 Always using switch cases can be verbose.
-So, Drat 3 also provides us with the new if-case statements.
+So, Dart 3 also provides us with the new if-case statements.
 It allows us to add a single pattern inside the if check and perform certain actions.

 ```dart
 void main() {